 It is mainly good to enjoy the Fargo de la Paloma in the evening because it features a cute and colorful wide view of the beach tourist spot.
 While it is not recommended for people with mobility problems (must climb a long stairway), you should do the walk if you have physical conditions.
 From up there, take a picture with the lighthouse the symbol of the city which is something that has to be done almost by obligation if you go to La Paloma.
 Interestingly, beside it are the ruins of the first built lighthouse which collapsed along with the very advanced work of the workers, killing them almost entirely.

-The La Pedrera is approximately 240 km and 3 hours away from Montevideo via the Ruta 9 bus, the ideal place to enjoy the wild Atlantic coast.
+approximately 240 km and 3 hours away from Montevideo via the Ruta 9 bus, the ideal place to enjoy the wild Atlantic coast.
 It has no concrete waterfront and has a small Rambla with buildings that occupies the entire coastline with beautiful beaches (Desplayado Barco north and south).
 It is a special place where you can stay to enjoy the pleasures of the sea and swell, a nice spot for surfers.

 The beach of La Pedrera is very quiet and does not offer much hustle and the view obtained across its edge is very beautiful.
 Some of the local beach pools are formed around the rocks where one can bathe and swim quietly.